School of Medicine

 Content

-The Pediatric Clerkship is designed to provide students with high-quality, engaging clinical experiences to develop a basic knowledge of childhood growth and development (physical, physiologic and psychosocial) and management of illness from birth through adolescence.
-Students will work in inpatient and outpatient settings to gain exposure and experience in both routine well childcare and the management of acute and chronic pediatric medical problems.
-Students will also begin to appreciate the importance of longitudinal relationships and observe the dynamic process unique to the pediatric patient.
+The Pediatric Clerkship provides students with high quality, engaging clinical experiences to develop a basic knowledge of childhood growth and development (physical, cognitive, and social-emotional) from birth through adolescence.
+Students work in inpatient and outpatient settings to gain experience in both routine well child care and the management of acute and chronic pediatric medical conditions, with a focus on family-centered, culturally-informed communication.
+Students also begin to appreciate the importance of longitudinal relationships with patients and their families, the power of preventative care, and the responsibility of advocating for a pediatric patient.
 This clerkship aims to help students feel more comfortable in dealing with pediatric patients regardless of their ultimate choice of medical specialty.

 Learn more about the Department of Pediatrics at Baylor.